meryamkaddoum-max/DBMS_09/README.md

 **Question 2.1:** `r.raise_for_status()` raises an exception if the server returned a 4xx or 5xx status code.
 What would happen if this call were omitted and the server returned `409 Conflict`?

 > *Your answer:*
+Without raise_for_status(), no exception would be raised for the 409 Conflict response.
+The program could continue as if the request was successful, which may lead to incorrect behavior or errors when processing the response.

 **Question 2.2:** `BASE_URL` and `HEADERS` are module-level variables set at runtime by the connection dialog.
 Why is this approach preferable to reading them from a configuration file on disk?

 > *Your answer:*
+This approach keeps the API URL and API key configurable at runtime without storing sensitive information on disk.
+It improves security, allows easy connection to different servers, and avoids exposing credentials in configuration files.
 ---

 ## 3 – Connection Dialog